ez-plugins/EzBoost/docs/overrides.md

 - Only specify override fields you want to change; all other settings inherit from the global boost definition.
 - Use region overrides for spawn, PvP arenas, or special protected areas.
 - Use worldgroups to manage multiple worlds with the same rules.
-- Do NOT use a separate `overrides.yml` file—always place overrides in the top level of `boosts.yml`.

 ---
 For more details, see the main configuration and example files.